How to clean leather sneakers

-1. Prepare the elements of the kit as well as a bowl of lukewarm water and a towel if necessary.
-Shake the cleanser.
+1. Prepare the elements of the kit as well as a bowl of warm water and a towel if necessary.
+Shake the cleaner.

-In addition to Bascket products and a bowl of lukewarm water, it is recommended to use a towel to protect the surface on which you are going to clean the shoes.
-Shake the bottle to mix the cleanser.
+In addition to the Bascket products and a bowl of warm water, it is recommended that you use a towel to protect the surface on which you will be cleaning the shoes.
+Shake the bottle to mix the cleaner.

 Remove excess dirt by brushing the shoe with the soft brush.

-If your sneakers are covered in mud, remove as much as possible.
-This will prevent mud residues from being moistened and complicate the cleaning process.
+If you are dealing with mud, remove it as mush as possible.
+This will prevent the mud residue from getting wet and complicate the cleaning process.

-3. Remove the laces and wet them with water.
-Massage them between your hands with a mix of water and cleaning solution.
+3. Remove the laces and soak them in water.
+Rub them between your hands with a combination of water and cleaning solution.

-This step is not mandatory but it is highly recommended to remove the laces to clean them thoroughly and have access to the dirt that settles behind them on the tongue.
+This step is not mandatory but it is highly recommended to remove the laces to clean them thoroughly and to have access to the dirt that settles the tongue.

-If they are lightly soiled, spray a generous amount of solution directly on the laces.
-Then, rub them as if you were washing your hands.
-Rinse, wring and dry the laces.
+If they are slightly dirty, spray a liberal amount of solution directly onto the laces.
+Then rub them with water as if you were washing your hands.
+Rinse, wring out and dry the laces.

-If they need more work, unscrew the spray of the bottle and pour a small amount of solution on the laces.
-Rub them for a few seconds between your hands until the foam appears.
+If they need more work, unscrew the spray cap and pour a small amount of solution on the laces.
+Rub them with water for a few seconds between your hands until foam appears.
 Soak them for 10 minutes in hot water.
 Rub them with the cleaning solution and soak them again for a few minutes.
-Repeat the operation if necessary.
-Then, rinse, wring and dry the laces.
+Repeat if necessary.
+Then rinse, wring out and dry the laces.

-4. Spray the solution on the sole and let it work for a few seconds.
-Dip the hard brush into the bowl of water and scrub without pressing.
-Then, wipe.
+4. Spray the solution on the sole and leave it on for a few seconds.
+Dip the hard brush into the bowl of water and scrub without putting pressure.
+Then wipe off.

 Spray the solution from a distance of 5 cm on the sole and let it work for a few seconds.
-Dip the brush in the bowl of water and rub the sole in a straight motion.
-Do not press the movement, let the bristles of the brush do the work.
+Dip the brush into the bowl of water and scrub the sole in a straight motion.
+Don't force the movement, let the bristles of the brush do the work.
 Wipe with the microfiber or the towel.

-If any stains remain, spray more solution and let it work longer.
+If stains remain, spray more solution and leave for longer.
 Scrub again with hot water.
-If necessary, wrap the microfiber cloth around your index finger, moisten it and apply a small amount of solution.
-Then, rub vigorously.
+If necessary, wrap the microfiber cloth around your index finger, dampen it and apply a small amount of solution.
+Then rub vigorously.

-5. Spray the solution on the leather and let it work for a few seconds.
-Dip the soft brush into the bowl of water and scrub without pressing.
-Then, wipe.
+5. Spray the solution on the leather and leave it on for a few seconds.
+Dip the soft brush into the bowl of water and scrub gently.
+Then wipe off.

-Spray the solution on the leather from a distance of 5 cm and let it work for a few seconds.
-Dip the soft brush into the bowl of water and brush the upper in a circular motion.
-Do not press the movement, let the bristles of the brush do the work.
+Spray the solution onto the leather from a distance of 5 cm and leave it on for a few seconds.
+Dip the soft brush into the bowl of water and brush in a circular motion.
+Don't force the movement, let the bristles of the brush do the work.
 Wipe with the microfiber or the towel.

-If any stains remain, spray more solution and let it work longer.
+If stains remain, spray more solution and let it sit longer.
 Brush again.
-If necessary, gently use the stiff brush.
+If necessary, use the stiff brush gently.
 Be careful not to damage the leather.
-Or wrap the microfiber around your index finger, moisten it and apply a small amount of solution.
-Then, rub vigorously.
+You can also wrap the microfiber around your index finger, dampen it and apply a small amount of solution.
+Then rub vigorously.

 Cleaning tips for leather sneakers